mnit-rtmc/iris/docs/action_plans.md

 [DMS] actions have an associated *sign group* to determine which signs are affected by the action.
 The action happens when the corresponding action plan phase is selected.
 The [quick message] indicates which message is activated.
-If **activate beacon** is selected, the sign beacon will also be activated.
-**Message priority** determines the priority of messages created by the action.
+If **activate beacon** is selected, the sign's _internal_ beacon will also be activated.  **Message priority** determines the priority of messages created by the action.

 ### DMS Action Tags